-FFP has assisted more than 57 million people in 41 countries experiencing crises.
-FFP meets their immediate food needs and sows the seeds for community recovery through interventions that help communities rebuild livelihoods and better prepare for future shocks.
+FFP assists tens of millions of people in dozens of countries each year experiencing crises.
+FFP saves lives by meeting immediate food needs and sows the seeds for community recovery through interventions that help communities rebuild livelihoods and better prepare for future shocks.

 The International Food Relief Partnership (IFRP) provides small grants to predominately faith-based groups to distribute ready-to-use supplementary food and dried soup mix in primarily institutional settings such as health clinics, schools and community centers.
 Through these programs, more than 300,000 individuals – including orphans, people living with HIV/AIDS, the elderly, and others – have received supplementary food designed to address food insecurity.

-For more information on the Office of Food for Peace, contact Jessica Hartl at (202) 712-4039 or email@example.com.
+For more information on the Office of Food for Peace, contact AskFFP@usaid.gov.

 For More Information